spham395/08-C-Programming/02 Variables/02 Variable-names.md

 # Variable Names

+**Variables** are a name given to a place in the computer's memory for storing a value that our programs can manipulate.
+Each variable has a specific **type**, which determines the size and layout of the variable's memory; range of **values** that can be stored in that memory; and operations applied to that variable.

-**Variables** are a place in the computer's memory for storing a value.
-The **variable name** is an identifier for a single variable.
-The variable name should describe the variable as best as possible.
-The **max length** of a variable name is < 32.
-This depends on the variable type, compiler, and version of C being used.
+**Variable names** should describe the variable as best as possible.
+The **max length** of a variable name is < 32 depending on the variable type, compiler, and version of C being used.
 For instance, the G++ compiler can compile any length.

 ## Style:
 A variable name can be composed of letters and digits.
 They may not begin with a number though.
 C variable names are case sensitive and the underscore "_" counts as a letter (Do not begin variable names with a underscore since library routines and system names use this naming convention).
 You may also not include keywords or spaces in variable names.